Our Classification Methodology

 - Longitudinal consistency: Maintain stability across time so cohorts, trends, and regulatory analyses remain comparable.

-- Transparency: Store rationale metadata reviewer notes, evidence indicators, version IDs, and confidence signals with every record.
+- Transparency: Store rationale metadata, reviewer notes, evidence indicators, version IDs, and confidence signals where applicable.

 - Governance: Follow documented protocols that support reproducibility and audit readiness.